 From 800-yards in, it proves extremely flat shooting and displays excellent ballistic characteristics.
 And with some patience and understanding, it’s more than capable of connecting at 1,000 yards.

 An easy task?
 Most certainly not, but if you felt the need to bang steel that far out and were willing to take the time to work out your dope, the Grendel will respond.

 This is a big selling point for the 6.5 Grendel.
 Not only is it inexpensive to feed—in many cases as cheap as 5.56 NATO—but also to get into.

-If you have an existing AR-15, all you need to is an upper and cartridge-specific magazines and you're on your way to shooting Grendel.
-Maybe you're looking at a $350 to $400 expenditure going that route.
+If you have an existing AR-15, all you need is an upper and cartridge-specific magazines and you're on your way to shooting Grendel.
+Maybe you're looking at a $350 to $400 expenditure going this route.
 But, if you shop a fully built Grendel AR-15 won’t break you.